zonyyu/Topic-3----Optimizing-Your-Learning-Algorithm/README.md

 - Suggestions on training your ML Model
     - **These suggestions are important!** Go over these suggestions with students at a reasonable pace so that they fully understand.

+## Cat-astrophe
+- This notebook revolves around a whacky story about the city of Dogtopia.
+Feel free to narrate the text.
+- There are only two cells the students need to edit: The cell containing the L2 Hyperparameter, and the cell under **Testing Your Model**.
+- **Recommended to be run solely in Colab**
+- Briefly commentate on each cell, but don't go too in-depth

+### Their Model
+- Do not explain anything about the model itself; Convolutional Neural Networks are outside the scope of this course
+- Train their model, and commentate on the loss and accuracy metrics
+- Their model should overfit like crazy.

+### Your Take
+##### THE GAME OF L2 EVOLUTION
+**=== RULES ===**
+- Do NOT change learning rate
+- Do NOT change number of EPOCHS
+- have each student choose a random L2 regularization value they think is gonna work the best
+- Have them train their models
+- Whoever has the highest cross validation accuracy gets to "pass down" their L2 value
+- Repeat!
+Have students choose L2 values close to the previous winning entry
+- Try to converge on the optimal L2 value

+### Testing Your Model
+- Write code for displaying testing inputs and predictions